DigiFly-Development/Frontend-Assessment/README.md

 - Provide a live demo on platforms like Vercel or Netlify.
 - Include documentation for local setup and operation.

-## Deadline

-- You have 5 days from the receipt of this task to submit your work.

 Please ensure your code is clean, well-commented, and adheres to best practices.